DckToken/sodoku-solver/README.md

 for row in xrange(0, 8):
 	for col in xrange(0, 8):
 ```
-Someting like this maybe?
+Something like this maybe?

 ###Exact cover
 I think it will take me longer to understand this than to do a brute force algorithm

 ###Stochastic search
-This is probably just try and error-like algorith.
+This is probably just trial and error-like algorith.
 Something like brute force, maybe?

 ###Constraint programming
-Wikipedia links to [this](http://4c.ucc.ie/~hsimonis/sudoku.pdf), it might be usefull
+Wikipedia links to [this](http://4c.ucc.ie/~hsimonis/sudoku.pdf), it might be useful

 ##Reading data
 From the current structure, this is how I can read data horizantly: